pasinb/test-repo/readme.md

 ```
 git push
 ```
-Push all branches to its upstream breanch
+Push all branches to its upstream branch
 ```
 git push origin master
 ```